TLINDEN/Quietly-Confident/README.md

 especially famous for its spaceship naming scheme.
 One of those ships is a General Systems Vehicle with the name **Sleeper Service** which first occurred in [Excession](http://en.wikipedia.org/wiki/Excession).
-The ships name is not the original one however, it renamed itself sometimes.
+The ships name is not the original one however, it renamed itself sometime.
-The original name if it were - you guess it - **Quietly Confidence**.
+The original name before renaming were - you guess it - **Quietly Confidence**.

 So.
 I named my tool like a spaceship in honor to the said ship, which I liked very much, and in honor to Ian Banks who created one of the